 Mad for mole?
 A modern take on Mexican has a cult following in Newport.

 Perro Salado 19 Charles St., Newport, 619-4777, perrosalado.com.
-Open for brunch on Sunday and dinner Tues.–Sun.
+Hours Open Mon.-Sat. for dinner, Sundays for brunch.
 Reservations suggested.
 Wheelchair accessibility is highly doubtful; corners are tight, as are tables.
 Street parking.
 Cuisine Modern Mexican.
 Capacity About seventy-five in five separate rooms.
 Vibe Über relaxed — evidenced by the tequila-happy cheerleader at the bar wearing paint-splattered sweatpants and a pashmina.
 Local bands also serenade diners in the evening, upping the alternative air.
 Prices Appetizers: $8–$14; entrees: $8–$25; dessert: $7.
 Karen’s picks Guacamole, sticky pork ribs, lobster quesadilla, chili relleno, fish tacos, hanger steak.

 Key Fair Good Very Good Excellent Half-star